 Christmas dinner side dishes to fill out your holiday meal.
-Complete your holiday dinner with these festive vegan sides, soups, and salads – including mashed potatoes & chestnut gravy, roasted delicata squash, red wine mushrooms, and melted snowman soup.
+Complete your dinner with these festive vegan sides, soups, and salads – including mashed potatoes & chestnut gravy, roasted delicata squash, red wine mushrooms, and melted snowman soup.

 At the holidays, you could easily make a meal out of vegetable side dishes.